kubernetes/website/content/en/blog/_posts/2022-04-29-kubernetes-1.23-release-interview.md

 **CRAIG BOX: There's also been some interesting changes in the way that events are handled with kubectl.**

-REY LEJANO: Yeah. kubectl events has always had some issues, like how things weren't sorted. [kubectl events improved](https://github.com/kubernetes/enhancements/issues/1440) that so now you can do --watch, and it will also sort with the --watch option as well.
+REY LEJANO: Yeah. kubectl events has always had some issues, like how things weren't sorted. [kubectl events improved](https://github.com/kubernetes/enhancements/issues/1440) that so now you can do `--watch`, and it will also sort with the `--watch` option as well.
 That is something new.
 You can actually combine fields and custom columns.
 And also, you can list events in the timeline with doing the last N number of minutes.
 And you can also sort events using other criteria as well.

 **CRAIG BOX: You are a field engineer at SUSE.
 Are there any things that are coming in that your individual customers that you deal with are looking out for?**